westonio/next-steps-back-end/README.md

 2. Create a new branch for your feature or endpoint. e.g., `git checkout -b <your-feature>`
 3. Commit your changes: `git commit -m "Add new feature`
 4. Push the branch to your fork: `git push origin your-feature`
-5. Create a pull request to outlining your changes.
+5. Create a pull request outlining your changes.

 ### Contact